allisonaustin/File-Manager/README.md

 # CECS_277_Final_Proj
-This is the 277 final project
+This is a "lite" version of Microsoft's old Windows File Manager.